shivanshuJags/sales-dashboard-api/README.md

-# We'll build a Sales Analytics Dashboard API using Node.js, Express.js, and MongoDB/PostgreSQL, with Chart.js/D3.js for data visualization.
+# We'll build a Sales Analytics Dashboard API using Node.js, Express.js, and MongoDB, with Chart.js for data visualization.

 ## Tech Stack